rberger247/CarDealerWithAngular4/README.md

-Uses angular two-way data binding to connect values of different dropdowns Uses AutoMapper to map objects uses sentry.io to log all error messages uses angular Toasty to display user Friendly error messages
+Uses angular two-way data binding to connect values of different dropdowns Uses AutoMapper to map objects uses sentry.io to log all error messages uses angular Toasty to display user Friendly error messages;
+Uses Observable and forkJoin to send requests in parallel;